 About Trout Brook Nature Sanctuary

 Trout Brook Nature Sanctuary is an approximately 42 acre site located west of I-35E between Norpac Rd. and Cayuga Ave.
-The Nature Sanctuary is part of the larger Trout Brook Greenway.
-The Trout Brook Regional Trail is proposed to run through the site from Jackson St. to Cayuga where it will connect to the Gateway Trail.
+The recently restored nature sanctuary is part of the larger Trout Brook Greenway.
+The Trout Brook Regional Trail runs through the site from Jackson St. to Cayuga where it connects to the Gateway Trail.

-The vision for the site is to create a nature preserve in the heart of a heavily urbanized area.
-The residential area to the west was at one time perched on a bluff that overlooked the Trout Brook valley.
-The Trout Brook ran from McCarron’s lake in Roseville to the Mississippi River.
-With the development of the railroad and industry, the creek was filled and put underground in the Trout Brook storm sewer.
+The vision for the site was to create a nature preserve in the heart of a heavily urbanized area.
+The residential area to the west was at one time perched on a bluff that overlooked the Trout Brook Valley.
+The Trout Brook ran from McCarron’s Lake in Roseville to the Mississippi River.
+With the development of the railroad and surrounding industry, the creek was filled and put underground in the Trout Brook storm sewer.
 The natural valley was lost and, in turn, the neighborhood connection to the natural environment.

-Biking Trail, Hiking Trail, Picnic Area, and Restroom Facilities
+Biking Trail, Hiking Trail, Picnic Area, Mosaic Mural, and Restroom Facilities